 \section{Results}

-\subsection{Stacking-Dependent Energy Landscape}
+\textbf{Stacking-Dependent Energy Landscape}

-We constructed bilayer MnPS$_3$ structures from two fundamental stacking types to assess how interlayer configuration influences energetic stability, as schematically illustrated in Fig.~\ref{fig:scheme}.
-In the AA stacking, the second monolayer is vertically translated by the equilibrium interlayer distance $d$, maintaining in-plane atomic registry.
-In the AA$^\prime$ stacking, the second layer is first reflected across the out-of-plane axis ($z \rightarrow -z$), an operation equivalent to a 180$^\circ$ in-plane rotation for centrosymmetric monolayers, and then shifted vertically by the same amount.
+We constructed bilayer MnPS$_3$ structures from two fundamental stacking motifs to assess how interlayer configuration influences energetic stability, as schematically illustrated in Fig.~\ref{fig:scheme}.
+In the AA stacking, the second monolayer is placed directly above the first at the equilibrium interlayer distance $d$, preserving the in-plane atomic registry.
+In the AA$^\prime$ stacking, the upper layer is first reflected across the out-of-plane axis ($z\to -z$), an operation that, for a centrosymmetric monolayer, is equivalent to a combination of inversion and a 180° in-plane rotation, and then translated vertically by the same distance.
 Each base structure was subsequently displaced by a lateral vector $\mathbf{t}$, defined as a fractional translation within the $xy$ plane.
-The corresponding energy landscapes are presented in Fig.~\ref{fig:ene}.
+The resulting energy landscapes appear in Fig.~\ref{fig:ene}.

-The AA stacking is energetically favored, with a global minimum 7.67 meV per unit cell lower than the most stable AA$^\prime$ configuration.
-In the AA landscape, energy minima occur at high-symmetry displacements such as (1/3,1/3), (2/3,1/3), and (1/3,2/3), corresponding to AB-type stackings that preserve interlayer inversion symmetry.
-In contrast, the AA$^\prime$ profile exhibits multiple local minima at commensurate offsets ($n$/3,$m$/3)($n$/3,\,$m$/3)($n$/3,$m$/3), including the AB$^\prime$ configuration at (1/3,1/3) \cite{sun2025proposing}.
-While AA$^\prime$ displays greater stacking flexibility, its average energy remains comparable to AA, with a difference of only 2.73 meV per unit cell.
-Importantly, stacking configurations with similar symmetry can differ in energy; for example, (1/3,1/3) and (1/3,2/3) correspond to C2/m and P-3 symmetries, respectively, yet differ by 7.21 meV.
-This contrast likely arises from the vertical alignment of sulfur atoms: configurations where S atoms sit atop metal or P atoms are energetically favored, while that those with S atoms directly above S atoms lead to strong interlayer Coulomb repulsion and higher energy (yellow hexagon) \cite{leon2025interlayer}.
+The AA stacking is energetically preferred: its global minimum lies 7.67 meV per unit cell below the most stable AA$^\prime$ configuration.
+In the AA landscape, minima occur at high-symmetry lateral displacements such as $(1/3,1/3)$, $(2/3,1/3)$, and $(1/3,2/3)$, corresponding to AB-type registries that preserve an interlayer inversion-like symmetry.
+In contrast, the AA$^\prime$ profile features several nearly degenerate local minima at commensurate offsets $(n/3,m/3)$, including the so-called AB$^\prime$ configuration at $(1/3,1/3)$~\cite{sun2025proposing}.
+For example, the configurations at $(0,1/3)$, and $(1/3,0)$ differ in energy by less than 2 meV/cell, illustrating the greater stacking flexibility in AA$^\prime$.
+Despite that flexibility, AA$^\prime$ remains close in energy to AA, with its average energy only 2.73 meV per unit cell higher.